ihf-code/python/session_10/exercises/exercises_10.md

 - Circumference = 2πr
 - Use the round() function to get the answer to 2 decimal places

-3. Create a Vehicle parent class, initialise it with, wheels, colour and a method to display all this information.
+3. Create a Employee class and initialise it with name and staff number.
     - i.
+Make methods to:
+    - display_info - It should display all the information of the employee.
+    - set_department - It should assign the department to employee.
+    - set_bonus - It should assign a bonus amount to the employee.

+    - ii.
+Create the instance attributes first name and last name instead of name.
+    - Create two methods full_name and email_address in the Employee class.
+    - Given a person's first and last names:
+    - Form the full_name method by simply joining the first and last name together, separated by a space.
+    - Form the email_address by joining the first and last name together with a . in between, and follow it with @company.com at the end.
+Make sure everything is in lowercase.

+4. Create a Vehicle parent class, initialise it with, wheels, colour and a method to display all this information.
+     - i.
 Create a Tesla (or any car) child classs and add a method to get the miles and a method to display all this information.
      - ii.
 Change the colour of the vehicle.
      - iii.
 Delete the wheels.

-4. Create a Employee class and initialise it with name and staff number.
-Make methods to:
- - display_info - It should display all the information of the employee.
- - set_department - It should assign the department to employee.
- - set_bonus - It should assign a bonus amount to the employee.

 5. Create the instance attributes fullname and email in the Employee class.
 Given a person's first and last names:
  - Form the fullname by simply joining the first and last name together, separated by a space.